Angelicarjs/PLUS_softwaredev_2025_angelicam/A4/README.md

 # Strava Activity Analysis

-This repository contains a set of Python functions developed as part of **Assignment A3**.
+This repository contains a set of Python functions developed based on the Assignment A3.This time the code is fuctions in the .py file and it is use in the notebook.

 The main goal is to explore and visualize Strava activity data in a spatial and statistical context using Python geospatial tools.

 ## Features